dynamicguy/tagcloud/README.md

 # jQuery tag cloud plugin
 jQuery Tag Cloud looking like a 3d sphere.
 3d animated tag cloud generated from an array. you can easily customize it by tweaking the params.
+You can also find this plugin available at https://plugins.jquery.com/tagcloud/

 ## Quick start
 Here is an example for you.
 You can also view this demo [here](https://github.com/dynamicguy/tagcloud/).